 What is headless Shopify?

 Headless Shopify separates the frontend from your backend, enabling developers to use frontend frameworks like Gatsby and Next.js to build storefronts.
-This can be easily done by pulling data from Shopify using the storefront API.
+Pulling data from Shopify can be easily done using the storefront API.

 To go headless, you need a Shopify Plus account.
 Shopify Plus gives you access to Shopify API, a connective layer that enables developers to extend Shopify, unlocking higher performance and deeper integrations with third-party software.

-Decoupling Shopify is a great idea when you need more than what WordPress has to offer through its templates, but you still want to sell through Shopify.
+Decoupling Shopify is a great idea when you need more than what WordPress offers through its templates but still want to sell through Shopify.
 However, bear in mind that going headless with Shopify is a rather technical process.
 You should note that it requires help from experienced developers or a headless commerce agency, especially if you want to launch your store soon.

 What’s the difference between headless Shopify and traditional?